Govt encouraging EVs but will not stop registration of ICE vehicles, says Gadkari | Business

 ''I feel that we don't need to make anything (ICE vehicles)mandatory,'' Gadkari added.

 He pointed out that 250 startups are working on e-vehicles and this will reduce the cost of EVs.
-Noting that green hydrogen is the future, he said,''I am going to buy a car next month, which will run on hydrogen.''
-PTI BKS ANU ANU
+Noting that green hydrogen is the future, he said, ''I am going to buy a car next month, which will run on hydrogen.''
+Observing that India is becoming the largest EV market for electric two-wheelers, three-wheelers, and cars,'' he said, ''In the next 5 years, it is planned to develop wayside amenities at 600 locations, all of which will have the necessary EV charging infrastructure.''
+Gadkari also said that reducing logistics costs to below 10 per cent of GDP is at the top of the agenda, so the government is developing integrated inland waterways, air connectivity, and road network at large.

+''We all must be aligned with the commitment made by our Hon'ble Prime Minister, recently at the COP-26 summit to achieve the target of net-zero emissions or a carbon-neutral country by the year 2070,'' he said.

+The minister pointed out that Infrastructure development will play an important role in fulfilling the vision of India in becoming a 5 trillion dollar economy in the next 5 years.
+He pointed out that the government has given a massive push to the economy by allocating about Rs 111 lakh crore through the National Infrastructure Pipeline, to be invested until 2025 where Rs 20 lakh crore is allocated for the road infrastructure sector.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)